CerolBrisingr/comic_sidebar/README.md

 # sb_webcomic_sidebar

 ## Why would I want this?
 You're reading something online and it's taking quite a lot of sessions?
-Maybe new pages come out over time and you need a reminder for when to look?
+Maybe new pages come out over time and you need a reminder for when to look again?
-Maybe you want to wait for a few episodes to be released and come back later where you left things?
+Maybe you want to wait for a few episodes to be released and come back later where you left things with no need to backtrack?

+Maybe you just want a few bookmarks to show up in your sidebar when you visit the matching webpage?

-Well, you're in luck because that's what this sidebar is for.
+Well, you're in luck because that's what this sidebar can do for you!

 ## How does it track a page?
 Visit your page and then click on "Add reader" in the sidebar.